AndrHar/STM32H743_CAN_bootloader/UserProgExample/README.md

 4. Implement features to change user config data.

-Example is created in STM32CubeIDE.
+Example was created in STM32CubeIDE.